-Element 3: Refugia\:
+Element 3: Refugia:

-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF From a regional and global perspective, most of Suriname's forests, especially those south of 4° latitude, can be considered a refugia, i.e., an isolated area where extensive changes, typically due to changing climate or intensive human disturbance, have not occurred and where plants and animals may survive.
-Many protected areas (see HCV 1) are also likely refugia
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Isolated areas where extensive changes, typically due to changing climate or by disturbances such as those caused by humans, have not occurred and where plants and animals typical of a region may survive.
+(Note that protected areas listed at HCV 1 may also be refugia)

-National or regionally appropriate methodologies and Best Available Information\ for assessments for HCV 3:
+National or regionally appropriate methodologies and Best Available Information for assessments for HCV 3:

-National or regional methodologies for assessing occurrences of the HCV 3 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For guidance in identifying and assessing other examples of HCV 3 that may exist in the management unit, see: WWF (2011), FSC (2019), and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.3, Identification of HCV 3).
+National or regional methodologies for assessing occurrences of the HCV 3 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For guidance in identifying and assessing other examples of HCV 3 that may exist in the management unit, consider: FSC (2020a) and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.3, Identification of HCV 3).